readthedocs/readthedocs.org/docs/user/glossary.rst

       Another name for :term:`project home`.

    reproducible
+      Being "reproducible" is an important positive quality goal of documentation.

-      A version of a documentation project is said to be *reproducible* when its sources build correctly on Read the Docs over a periode of many years.
+      A documentation project is said to be *reproducible* when its sources build correctly on Read the Docs over a periode of many years.
       You can also think of being *reproducible* as being *robust* or *resillient*.

       When builds are not reproducible and break due to external factors,